 Whilst on this subject, we can also slay a minor myth which was based solely on one such lurid headline.
 Nineteen Eighty-Four did not cause a viewer’s death.
 The Daily Express carried an article headed “Wife dies as she watches”, which has been seen amongst the headlines depicted on television.3 The report states that 40-year-old Beryl Mirfin died of a heart attack while watching the play (and darning), but no link between the two was suggested.
 Indeed, she was noted to have collapsed well before the more disturbing scenes.
 Her husband was quoted as saying that she wasn’t a “nervous type” and that “I don’t think the play itself caused her collapse”.

 It is also widely believed that the viewing public as a whole reacted negatively to the play, with many telephone calls, letters and telegrams of protest being sent.
-This represents only half the story; the true reaction was much more mixed than is usually reported.
-The BBC’s written archives do not hold any record of the numbers of telephone calls received or of their flavour.
+This represents only half the story; the true reaction was more mixed than is usually reported.
 Newspaper reports, which may include an element of exaggeration, variously described dozens, hundreds or thousands of telephone calls, telegrams and letters being received by the BBC.
 All reports suggest there was an immediate negative reaction followed by a countering slue of supportive and complimentary comment.
 On 14 December, several newspapers reported that by the end of the previous day, calls to the BBC had settled to around 50/50 for and against Nineteen Eighty-Four.
 One stated that the BBC had received 155 calls of comment regarding the play, 87 (56%) of which were favourable.4

 This is broadly mirrored by the selections of readers’ letters published by various newspapers, which generally became more positive as the controversy wore on between the first and second broadcasts.
-It’s not clear whether the written correspondence retained by the BBC in the Nineteen Eighty-Four production file is all that was received or just a sample.
-The file contains 22 letters or telegrams from viewers, of which seven protest or complain about the play, 14 compliment it or the BBC for producing it, or encourage the Corporation to disregard the complaints, and one which is somewhat cryptic but could be read as a veiled threat to Rudolph Cartier, Nineteen Eighty-Four’s producer.5 Ignoring the latter, the positive reaction is double the negative.
-However if this is only a sample of the correspondence received we cannot know how representative it is of the whole.
+The BBC’s Nineteen Eighty-Four production file retains a selection of 22 letters or telegrams from viewers, of which seven protest or complain about the play, 14 compliment it or the BBC for producing it, or encourage the Corporation to disregard the complaints, and one which is somewhat cryptic but could be read as a veiled threat to Rudolph Cartier, Nineteen Eighty-Four’s producer.7 However, to judge by the full numbers recorded above, this does not seem to be a representative sample of the whole correspondence.

 It’s commonly the case that people are quicker to make the effort to complain about a programme that offends them than to compliment or defend one that did not.
-It is my interpretation of the public response that those who enjoyed Nineteen Eighty-Four, or at least supported its broadcast, were largely only spurred to say so by the publication of accounts of the protests received from its detractors, with further correspondence being generated to bolster one or the other camp as the saga unfolded in the press across the week following the initial broadcast.
+It appears that those who enjoyed Nineteen Eighty-Four, or at least supported its broadcast, were largely only spurred to say so by the publication of accounts of the protests received from its detractors, with further correspondence being generated to bolster one or the other camp as the saga unfolded in the press across the week following the initial broadcast.

 Given that the Audience Research Report is the only empirical survey of viewer opinion, albeit based on a relatively small sample, its conclusion is worth quoting at length: